sreya-pampati/Insurance-Customer-Data-EDA/README.md

 - **Claims** – Whether a claim was made or not
 - **Tenure** – How long the customer has been with the company

-> *Note: Exact column names may vary based on the original dataset used.*

 ## 🧪 EDA Steps

 1. **Data Cleaning**